FAIR-by-Design-Methodology/MVS/resources/MVS Profiles/Digital Collections Curator/dcc.md

 ## Background Assumptions

--**Organisational context:** Digital Collection Curators serve research teams and departments in institutions that are directly involved in the publication of collection objects or the production of research results, such as:-
+**Organisational context:** Digital Collection Curators serve research teams and departments in institutions that are directly involved in the publication of collection objects or the production of research results, such as:-

 - Museums that conduct research